 In Windows: Install MIDI Yoke and enable at least 1 MIDI port.
 When you open Hex, navigate to Tracks > Track 1 > MIDI Output Port, and choose a MIDI Yoke bus.

 In Mac OS X: Go to Applications > Utilities > Audio MIDI Setup.
 Make sure the MIDI Studio window is showing.
 Double-click on "IAC Driver" and click the "+" next to "Add and Remove Ports" to add one port, and check the "Device is online" box.
 When you open Hex, navigate to Tracks > Track 1 > MIDI Output Port, and choose an IAC bus.

 Although Relayer is available free of charge, we would greatly appreciate a small donation to help us continue to provide updates and develop new software.

-We welcome bug reports and feature requests; please send either of us an e-mail: aprechtl [ a t ] gmail [ d o t ] com, or andymilne [ a t ] tonalcentre [ d o t ] org
+To send feedback or report a bug, please send us an e-mail: aprechtl [ a t ] gmail [ d o t ] com, or andymilne [ a t ] tonalcentre [ d o t ] org.